 B. Different materials.
 The appearance of color can change based on the material on which it is produced.
 In fact, some colors are not achievable at all on a certain material.
 Having two systems helps to ensure that the colors included are achievable and reproducible based on the materials used.

 All of our color libraries are highly curated and backed by scientific achievability to meet market and manufacturing needs.
 Our systems are globally available, so when a designer in New York City specifies a certain Pantone Color Number, the manufacturer in Shanghai immediately knows exactly which color they want – and how to achieve it.
 Even though they may not speak the same language, they both understand the global colors of Pantone.

 When you see the words "PMS" you are using the graphics system.

 To complement physical color matching and selection, Pantone offers a full suite of software and devices that make designing with Pantone a simple physical to digital process.

 Pantone Connect is a digital platform providing designers, producers, and brand managers exclusive access to over 15,000 Pantone Colors – every Pantone Color in every Pantone Library!
 Packed with helpful tools to build, share, and save smart palettes, Pantone Connect inspires creativity and ensures consistency and accuracy in branding, fashion, and product design.
 Most importantly, it’s now the only way to bring all your market-relevant, in-demand Pantone Colors into your design workflow for use in your Adobe® design programs.

-A brand’s color is critical to its identity – creating associations and expectations, triggering mental images and memories.
+A brand’s colour is critical to its identity – creating associations and expectations, triggering mental images and memories.
 Studies show that the right color can increase brand recognition by up to 87%.

 In product development, the right color is the differentiating factor that can capture attention.
 It is also the most important design element for reflecting mood and style.
 The right color can sell products and ideas more effectively by 50-85%.